smTadeeb/Board_game-CS3001/README.md

 ## Installing

-Simply open "Gomoku.py" in the "Gomoku" folder through Python and run.
+Simply open "Habibi.py" in the "Habibi" folder through Python and run.

 ## Instructions